 Time series data of in situ measured conductivity and temperature, and derived salinity, for the AK field test were plotted against corresponding results from the laboratory analyzed reference samples and reference temperature logger (Fig. 31).
-Instrument measurements tracked daily and weekly variations throughout the entire deployment which included frequent mixing events and sharp gradients.
+Instrument measurements tracked daily and weekly variations quite closely throughout the entire deployment which included frequent mixing events and sharp gradients.
 The relative accuracy of the in situ measurements were depicted as numerical differences from the reference values and plotted over time (Fig. 32).
-While there is likely an initial calibration offset, the variability makes it difficult to define it precisely.
-A likely explanation for the greater variability and occasional large excursions is greater spatial heterogeneity in the water mass around the mooring from mixing events which make it difficult to match instrument and reference measurements.
+The pattern suggests a combination of calibration offset of approximately -0.3 to -0.4 psu followed by a further slight decline in accuracy over time.
+A possible explanation for the temporary excursions in accuracy day 222 and day 233 may be that sharp vertical gradients caused greater spatial heterogeneity in the water mass around the mooring which make it difficult to match instrument and reference measurements.
 Comparison of instrument accuracy for the pre- and post-deployment exposure tests are presented in figure 33.
-Bubble entrainment again likely affected results in the pre-test and the offset in the post-test was approximately -0.1 psu.
+Bubble entrainment again likely affected results in the pre-test.
+The offset in the post-test was -0.3 psu and similar to the initial observed offset during the field test.
 The amount of fouling that development on the instrument is shown in figure 34 and the rate of fouling was documented with a time-series of photographs showing the accumulation on PVC tiles (Fig. 35).